How to Pick the Right Payroll Solution

 Google the phrase "payroll software" and watch as more than one million hits populate your computer screen.
 No wonder companies are so confused when it comes to selecting a payroll solution that meets their budget, business objectives and work force composite.
 "Payroll is a very mature area and is the oldest of all the HR functions," said Lisa Rowan, program director for HR and talent management services research at IDC.

 But while it may be the oldest HR activity, the days of manually calculating taxes, insurance, 401(k)s and employee earnings are long gone.
-Now, companies can choose from a wide selection of payroll options, from outsourcing to SaaS (Software as a Service).
+Now, companies can choose from a wide selection of payroll options, from outsourcing to Payroll software solutions.
 Here are some tips to help you pick a solution that's right for your business.

 But the decision to hand over such an essential HR function to a third-party provider shouldn't be taken lightly.
 According to George Ozenne, a principal with Mercer's HR effectiveness practice, companies need to ask themselves some important questions including, "How large and complex is our organization?
 What do we hope to achieve by outsourcing payroll?
 How much payroll data is tied to our HR platform?
 Have back office functions become too overwhelming?"

 "A lot of organizations underestimate all the back office work involved with running your own payroll system, such as managing files, sending records to your bank, handling all the taxes, and printing checks," said Ozenne.
 In which case, outsourcing payroll may be the right choice.

 2. See the world.